microsoft/playwright/docs/src/running-tests-python.md

 ## Command Line

 To run your tests use the `pytest` command.
 This will run your tests on the Chromium browser by default.
 Tests run in headless mode by default meaning no browser window will be opened while running the tests and results will be seen in the terminal.

 ```bash
 pytest
 ```

-### Running tests with a browser window
+### Running tests headed

 To run your tests in headed mode use the `--headed` flag.
 This will open up a browser window while running your tests.